recent posts

 2. Making a GET Request

 A GET request retrieves data from an API.
-For example, fetching user information from a sample API:
+Example:

 import requests